-When you are injured in a motor vehicle accident, one of the heads of damages you can claim is the Loss of Housekeeping Capacity damage award.
+When you are injured in an Edmonton motor vehicle accident, one of the heads of damages you can claim is the Loss of Housekeeping Capacity damage award.
 The question is, how do you quantify the loss of housekeeping capacity head of damages.
 Let’s say you have a serious back injury with nerve root involvement.
 This will definitely affect your ability to do household chores.
 In addition to having medical and occupational therapy evidence from a “Functional Capacity Evaluation” documenting that you can no longer perform your normal household chores, the victim will have to find the appropriate replacement hourly rate for housekeepers in the area in which you live.
 For example, if you live in Sylvan Lake, Alberta, contact local housekeeping companies and individuals advertising on say, Kijjiji, and determine what they charge per hour.

 Then you must determine how many hours per week you can no longer perform housekeeping.
 This may be based on statistical research or a diary of household activities you did before the accident versus what you can do now after the accident.
 With the diary you can form a quick realistic assessment of the number of hours of housekeeping chores you can no longer do per week.
 This can also be compared to quantum experts individual specific housekeeping hours from the Statistics Canada’s time use data.